 In Colorado, the right to receive child support, and the obligation to pay child support, continues until your children are emancipated.
-For child support purposes, emancipation occurs, and child support terminates, when the last or only child attains nineteen years of age, unless one of the following conditions exists:
+For child support purposes, emancipation occurs and child support terminates when the last or only child attains 19 years of age, unless one of the following conditions exists:

 - The parties agree otherwise in a written stipulation